The next stage of the Sequential Pro 2 synthesizer

 The Pro 3 has 4 envelopes, the Pro 2 has 5, Filter 1, Filter 2, Amplifier, and 2 Auxiliary.
 All visually represented on the screen, which is a great help.

-You can pretty much control everything with these 4 LFOs.
+You can pretty much control everything with the Pro 2’s 4 LFOs.
 A brief summary can’t do the LFOs justice, watch the LFO video below in the Marc Doty tutorials.
+The Pro 3 has 3 LFOs, however its wavetable oscillator can be the 4th LFO.

-Super powerful, modular level modulation.
+Super powerful, MODULAR level modulation.
 16 x 2 modulation matrix with over 50 mod sources and over 140 mod destinations.
 Again, a brief summary can’t do the Pro 2’s modulation justice, watch the pair of modulation videos below in the Marc Doty tutorials.
+The Pro 3 also has modulation of this level or greater.

 Sequencer and Arpeggiator

 This is a very strong area of the Pro 2.
 Sequential’s start as a sequencer company shows.
 The images above show a 16 step x 3 track sequence.
 You can have up to 16 steps x 16 tracks or 32 steps x 8 tracks.
 The sequencer is paraphonic and records up to 4 notes per step in OS 1.3 or higher.
 I dare say it might very well be that the Waldorf Quantum has the Pro 2 outdone in the sequencer interface department these days, however the Pro 2 has paraphonic/polyphonic sequencing, the Quantum doesn’t, and the 8/16 track parameter per step is more extensive than the Quantum.
 In fairness, the Quantum may have future enhancements in a firmware revision and the Pro 2 might be at the end of its enhancement cycle.
-Still the takeaway here is the Pro 2’s sequencer is killer, and also more significant than other Sequential synths.
+Still the takeaway here is the Pro 2’s sequencer is killer, and also more significant than other Sequential synths except for the Pro 3, which is similar but has twice the steps.

 Other notable features